Conditional ergodicity in infinite dimension: Examples

-\begin{aspt} The spin system $(x_t)_{t\ge 0}$ is reversible with respect to some probability $\lambda$.
+\begin{aspt} The spin system $(x_t)_{t\ge0}$ is reversible with respect to some probability $\lambda$.
 Moreover, the flip rates are attractive: if $\sigma\le\sigma'$, then we have $c_i(\sigma)\le c_i(\sigma')$ if $\sigma_i=\sigma_i'=0$ and $c_i(\sigma)\ge c_i(\sigma')$ if $\sigma_i=\sigma_i'=1$. \end{aspt}

-It is known that under our assumptions, $\lambda$ is necessarily a Gibbs measure \cite[Theorem IV.2.13]{Lig05} (so this is a stochastic Ising model).
-The attractive dynamics will tend to make neighboring spins agree; in this setting, $(x_t)_{t\ge 0}$ admits $\lambda$ as its unique invariant measure \cite[Theorem IV.3.13]{Lig05}.
+It is known that under our assumptions, $\lambda$ is necessarily a Gibbs measure \cite{Lig05}, Theorem IV.2.13 (so this is a stochastic Ising model).
+The attractive dynamics will tend to make neighboring spins agree; in this setting, $(x_t)_{t\ge0}$ admits $\lambda$ as its unique invariant measure \cite{Lig05}, Theorem IV.3.13.

-To define the observations, we will fix a strictly positive continuous function $h:E\to\mbox{}]0,\infty[\mbox{}$.
-The conditional law of $(y_t)_{t\ge 0}$ given $(x_t)_{t\ge 0}$ is modeled as an inhomogeneous Poisson process with rate $\lambda_t=h(x_t)$.
+To define the observations, we will fix a strictly positive continuous function $h\dvtx E\to\mbox{}]0,\infty[\mbox{}$.
+The conditional law of $(y_t)_{t\ge0}$ given $(x_t)_{t\ge0}$ is modeled as an inhomogeneous Poisson process with rate $\lambda_t=h(x_t)$.

-\begin{lem} The pair $(x_t,y_t)_{t\ge 0}$ defines a nondegenerate Markov additive process in $\{0,1\}^\mathbb{Z}\times\mathbb{Z}_+$ that admits a unique invariant probability $\lambda$. \end{lem}
+\begin{lem} The pair $(x_t,y_t)_{t\ge0}$ defines a nondegenerate Markov additive process in $\{0,1\}^\mathbb{Z}\times\mathbb{Z}_+$ that admits a unique invariant probability $\lambda$. \end{lem}

-\begin{proof} That $(x_t,y_t)_{t\ge 0}$ defines a Markov additive process is evident, and the existence of a unique invariant probability under the assumptions of this section was stated above.
-To establish nondegeneracy it suffices to note that as $h$ is strictly positive, the conditional law of $y_{0,\delta}$ given $x_{0,\delta}$ is equivalent to the law $\varphi_\delta$ of a unit-rate Poisson process by \cite[Theorem 19.4]{LS01}. \end{proof}
+\begin{pf} That $(x_t,y_t)_{t\ge0}$ defines a Markov additive process is evident, and the existence of a unique invariant probability under the assumptions of this section was stated above.
+To establish nondegeneracy, it suffices to note that as $h$ is strictly positive, the conditional law of $y_{0,\delta}$ given $x_{0,\delta}$ is equivalent to the law $\varphi_\delta$ of a unit-rate Poisson process by \cite{LS01}, Theorem~19.4. \end{pf}

 We will require below the stronger assumption that the observation function $h$ is Lipschitz continuous with respect to a suitable metric.
 Note that for any choice of scalars $\alpha_i>0$ (for $i\in\mathbb{Z}$) such that $\sum_i\alpha_i<\infty$, the quantity